IMPORTANT! Visitors by appointment only.

 White Oak Stables has lessons for people of all ages, riding levels and abilities on our friendly horses and ponies.
 No two horses are the same just like no two people are the same.
 We believe that learning about horses should be safe, educational and fun.
 Our lessons are tailored to each rider’s individual needs and we try hard to match each rider with the most appropriate horse for their skill level.
 In addition to regular riding lessons we specialize in shy/fearful/anxious riders, adult beginners and plus sized riders.
 Instruction is provided in the barn, clubhouse or in our arena.
-Children must be 6 or older to join the lesson program and 4 or older for a lead line ride.
+Children must be 7 or older to join the lesson program.
 Children under 13 must be supervised by a parent or guardian at all times and minors who are not participating in lessons may not be left unattended.
 Please review our price list for more information.

 Watch and Learn – free for prospective students and visitors, by appointment only.
 You can see the stable, meet the horses and if we have one available you can watch a lesson.